ahammer/dart_board_add2app/README.md

 However, at this point you can run the module directly to test it (e.g. verify the routes work).

+The `Add2AppFeature()` is critica for this to work.
+It provides the bindings for Navigation within DartBoard.

 4) Add flutter to your main Android Project.

 Recommended Approach: https://flutter.dev/docs/development/add-to-app/android/project-setup#option-b---depend-on-the-modules-source-code